michaelbragg/2015.bpbusinessawards.co.uk/src/_awards/01-company-of-the-year.md

 We will accept nominations for any company meeting the following criteria:

 - Have not entered any other category
-- Industry recognition, accreditation and accolades
+- Able to show industry recognition, accreditation and accolades
-- Commitment to customer service by testimonials
+- Able to show commitment to customer service by testimonials
 - Basted in the West Midlands
-- Trading for more then 2 years
+- Trading for more then two years
-- Not open to any sponsor for the Birmingham Post Business Awards 2014
+- Not open to any sponsor of the Birmingham Post Business Awards 2015

 ## Judging Criteria